zanonmark/Google-4-TbSync/README.md

 Google currently offers 3 ways to perform contact synchronizations:
 1. _Through the CardDAV protocol_.
 This should be the preferred choice, because it's a standard protocol and there are already many interfaces for it.
 But the support by Google is broken, as it doesn't support synchronizing contact groups (aka labels).
 So, this is a no-go unless Google fixes it (which seems to be: never, as the ticket has been open for years).
 2. _Through the Google Contacts API_.
 This is what the gContactSync add-on was doing.
 But: a) the user interface of gContactSync is currently broken, and will probably not be fixed; b) even if it was, the Google Contacts API itself is deprecated and will stop working on June 15th 2021.
-3. _Through the Google People API_.
+3. _Through the Google's People API_.
 This is exactly what the Google-4-TbSync add-on is doing.

 ### Current status and roadmap